|Click the mouse for

 |To get to the listings, click anywhere in the Fairview Cemetery picture.

-person for the cemetery.
-I assume that Mr. Lemke has retired after many years
+the cemetery.
+I assume that Mr. Lemke has retired after many years of service.

 The contact person now (according to the information I received) is: